-I call it Executive Leadership Coaching, coaching designed to refine your leadership philosophy and your executive style so that you know instinctively how to ‘be’ in any situation.
+For success at the top you must be effective at leading and executing.
+That’s why I offer Executive Leadership Coaching, coaching designed to refine your leadership philosophy and your executive style so that you can be effective at both.

 Read the following snippets about leadership and management.
 These will give you an idea of where our coaching interactions will take you.

 Don’t only build your strengths: